rajan-deeep/ExchangeSystem/README.md

 }'

 what is left?
-1. Storing each matched records into database
+1. Storing each matched records into database by generating unique orderId for each buy/sell order and storing match against it.
 2. Storing price/time data in timeseries db as well.
 3. Send notification to users
 4. Send current price updates through websocket to users